angular/angular/aio/content/guide/router.md

 contains the _future_ `RouterState` of the application, should you pass through the guard check.

-If the user is not logged in, you store the attempted URL the user came from using the `RouterStateSnapshot.url` and tell the router to navigate to a login page &mdash; a page you haven't created yet.
+If the user is not logged in, you store the attempted URL the user came from using the `RouterStateSnapshot.url` and tell the router to navigate to a login page&mdash;a page you haven't created yet.
-This secondary navigation automatically cancels the current navigation; you return `false` just to be clear about that.
+This secondary navigation automatically cancels the current navigation; `checkLogin()` returns `false` just to be clear about that.

+{@a add-login-component}
 #### Add the *LoginComponent*

 You need a `LoginComponent` for the user to log in to the app.
 After logging in, you'll redirect